YgorPerez/spotify-api-challenge/README.md

 and lots of requirements that would end up degrading the app's UI and I decided not to implement it to follow the layout given.

+I can't run all the backend on the edge runtime due to vercel limitation in mode free that allows only 1MB for edge function size and I use 80KB more than that.

 # View the app
 App Home
 ![App Home](/public/images/home-preview.png "App Home")